 South Kesteven Local Plan

-With the adoption of the Core Strategy and Site Allocation and Policies DPD, many of the policies in the South Kesteven Local Plan have been superseded.
+With the adoption of the Core Strategy and Site Allocation and Policies Development Plan Document, many of the policies in the South Kesteven Local Plan have been superseded.

-The Inspector held a pre-hearing meeting on the 22nd October 2009.
-The examination hearing sessions where held over seven days between the 19th January and 17th March 2010.
+The Inspector held a pre-hearing meeting on the 22 October 2009.
+The examination hearing sessions were held between the 19 January and 17 March 2010.

-The Core Strategy, the accompanying Sustainability Appraisal and supporting documents, were published on the 16th January 2009 for a period of six weeks to enable representations to be made.
+The Core Strategy, the accompanying Sustainability Appraisal and supporting documents, were published on the 16 January 2009 for six weeks to enable representations to be made.